 GMAT Verbal Practice Questions - Polish your GMAT verbal ability

-The GMAT Focus Verbal section tests your ability to read and comprehend short passages, reason and evaluate arguments, and apply correct grammar in English.
+The GMAT Verbal section tests your ability to read and comprehend short passages, reason and evaluate arguments, and apply correct grammar in English.
 The verbal section is a multiple choice test and comprises 23 questions to be answered in 45 minutes.

 The verbal section comprises two types of multiple choice questions: